 There is also a rebuttable presumption that joint decision-making is not in the child’s best interest if a parent has abused drugs or alcohol, or been convicted of certain drug or alcohol offenses within 12 months before the petition or request for custody is filed.
 Even if none of these circumstances is present, the court is still required to consider other factors before it determines joint legal

 decision-making is best for the children, including the abilities of the parents to cooperate in decision making, whether the parents agree on joint legal decision making or not and, if not, whether the lack of agreement is unreasonable or influenced by an issue not related to the child’s best interest.

 The court will also consider all other information that might be relevant when determining joint legal decision-making.

-Contact us at Hallier Lawrence for more information about whether your spouse should be awarded joint legal custody.
+Contact us at Hallier Stearns PLC for more information about whether your spouse should be awarded joint legal custody.